cloasdata/lambdser/readme.md

 lambdser
 ========
-A lambda expression serializer.
+A lambda expression serializer for python.
 Can be used to make pickle eat lambdas with closures.
 Typical use case serialize for multiprocessing.
 Using lambdser in front, lets eat multiproccessing the lambda expression.

 ## todo
 I did not find a way to register lambdser es pickler in the pickle module.
 It would be really usefull if somebody can help me.
+However, one can use the LambdserPickler class to overwrite the default behaviour of pickle.Pickler (?) or use LamdserPickler as the one pickler.

 ## usage
 ### Example 1: module namespace
 using it in module namespace.
-Important here is to provide the globals(), otherwise the lambda will spawn in the wrong context.

     import pickle
     import lambdser